watson-developer-cloud/node-red-labs/basic_examples/discovery/README.md

 The timestamp inject nodes are used purely to initiate the flows.
 Configure the Discovery Node to list environments.

 ![Discovery-List-Environments](images/EE-List.jpg)

 Change the method to be "List existing environments"

 ![Discovery-List-Environments-Outputs](images/EE-List-Output.jpg)

 Configure the debug node to display msg.environments

 ![Discovery-Environment-Details](images/EE-Details.jpg)

-Change the method to be "List existing environments"
+Change the method to be "Retrieve environment details"

 ![Discovery-Environments-Details-Outputs](images/EE-Details-Output.jpg)

 Configure the debug node to display msg.environments_details

 ### Collections Examples